+The best South Dakota nursing schools offer a variety of programs for new nurses and working nurses interested in career advancement.
 Full of potential and undiscovered beauty, South Dakota is a great place to become a nurse!
 When someone mentions South Dakota, most people imagine of the faces of the four US presidents carved in the national monument at Mount Rushmore.
 After all, South Dakota’s nickname is The Mount Rushmore State.
 The state is also known for the Badlands National Park, where many famous fossil finds have been uncovered.
 And most people don’t know that South Dakota has more miles of shoreline than the state of Florida.

 South Dakota is geographically a large state but has a relatively small population.
 However, the American Indian population in South Dakota is one of the largest in the US and includes nine different tribes.
 The economy is agriculturally based but the state also relies heavily on the service and tourism industries.
 The cost of living and the unemployment rates have historically remained low in South Dakota, making the overall quality of life pretty good.
-So, if you are interested in becoming a nurse in this state, we have compiled a list of the best nursing programs in South Dakota.
+So, if you are interested in becoming a nurse in this state, we have compiled a list of the best nursing schools in South Dakota.

 HOW WE RANKED THE BEST NURSING SCHOOLS IN SOUTH DAKOTA